rosajulia/heuristieken/README.md

   parcels over the ships; the Inventory class.
 * Algorithms: this is where our handwritten algorithms reside.
 Algorithms in this folder are: a random algorithm, a combinatorial greedy/random algorithm, a hillclimber, and an algorithm for binpacking variations.
 * Helperscripts: the algorithms residing here are used to support the algorithms.
 In this folder you will find helper.py, in which several smaller functions are defined, and fillitup and updateship, which are used for the packing of the ships.
 * Prepscripts: the functions in this folder play a role in the preparation of the fleet before the algorithms are ran.
 Generateships and shiploader are both files responsible for the generation of a fleet.
+Shipcost and upperbounds are functions important for the visualisation function writeresults.py.
 * Calculations: calculations of for example the upper and lower bound of our score function (costs) are stored here.
 * Visualisation: this folder contains our visualisation functions, graph.py supports a concise visualisation of the outcome of the algorithms and visual.html, visual.py, visual.css, and terminal.html are used for a more elaborate visualisation.